 Early models in exotic calibers tend to pique the interest of well-informed collectors with deep pockets and often go over $1000.
 This is compounded by those classics manufactured with a straight grip stock and elegant European style Schnabel fore end.
 The Schnabel (meaning “beak” in German) enables a better grip on a short-stocked longarm in wet weather.

-If good, reliable lever actions are something you have a need for, a good old ’99 is hard to beat.
+Simply put, if reliable lever actions are something you have a need for, the old ’99 is hard to beat for shooting or collecting.